AnnaMogilevskiy/TripleTen_projects/BA_project/README.md

 On each step of my analysis I left comments about my findings and at the end of my project I summarized everything and wrote recommendations.

-Please have a look at the Jupyter Notebook Full version of [Business Analitics.
+Please have a look at the Jupyter Notebook Full version of [Business Analytics.
 Yandex.Afisha](https://nbviewer.org/github/AnnaMogilevskiy/TripleTen_projects/blob/main/BA_project/Business%20Analytics.%20Yandex.Afisha.ipynb).